skleinbo/GrowthDynamics.jl/docs/src/states.md

 ## Convenience constructors

-Some convenience methods for common geometries are provided
+A handful of methods to generate common geometries are provided.
+They return a tuple (`population`,`auxilliary`).
+The latter holds information that might be nice to have.
+It is often `nothing`, but for example [`spherer`](@ref) returns a vector with all indices contained in the ball.

 ```@docs
     uniform